 Church of Santa Maria di Costantinopoli

-The Marble Vow: Santa Maria di Costantinopoli, Protectress of the City
+The marble vow: Santa Maria di Costantinopoli, protectress of the city

 Along the celebrated street of booksellers, Via Costantinopoli, stands a church that is not merely an art masterpiece, but an eternal monument to the gratitude of an entire city.
 The Church of Santa Maria di Costantinopoli is the embodiment of a vow, a pact of faith sculpted in marble following one of the darkest moments in Neapolitan history.